-The Props for Yoga series of guides document standard and innovative usages of props.
+The Props for Yoga series of guides document standard and innovative uses of props.
 Props are accessories used to enhance and improve the practice of yoga.
 The simple, standard props like yoga mats, blankets, belts, blocks, chairs, and bolsters are used extensively by yoga practitioners.

 There are also unique props designed specifically for yoga practice.

-The usage of props has to be understood in the framework of the yogic path outlined by sage Patanjali more than 2000 years ago and within the framework of Iyengar Yoga – a yoga style developed by Yogacharya (Yoga Guru) B.K.S.
+The use of props has to be understood in the framework of the yogic path outlined by sage Patanjali more than 2000 years ago and within the framework of Iyengar Yoga – a yoga style developed by Yogacharya (Yoga Guru) B.K.S.
 Iyengar in the 20th century.

 Asana-s (postures) are an important part of the yogic path and are included as the third Anga (limb or element) in Patanjali’s Ashtanga Yoga (the eightfold or eight-limbed yoga path).
 Yogacharya Iyengar developed the practice of asana-s to the level of art and science.
 He strongly believed that “Yoga is for all,” and that through asana practice one can realize the higher aspects of yoga.

-This belief had motivated him to develop a wide range of props that has a variety of usages.
+This belief had motivated him to develop a wide range of props that has a variety of uses.
 Props enable every person to enhance his/her Sādhanā (study and discipline of yoga), regardless of physical limitations.
 By using props adequately one can: